James L. Brooks

-In 1986, Brooks founded the television and film company, Gracie Films.
+In 1986, Brooks founded Gracie Films, a television and film company.
 Although he did not intend to do so, Brooks returned to television in 1987 as the producer of The Tracey Ullman Show.
-He hired cartoonist Matt Groening to create a series of shorts for the show, which eventually led to The Simpsons in 1989.
-The Simpsons won numerous awards and is still running after 30+ years.
+He hired cartoonist Matt Groening to create a series of shorts for the show, which led in 1989 to a half-hour television series titled The Simpsons.
+The Simpsons won numerous awards and is still running after over 35 years.
 Brooks also co-produced and co-wrote the 2007 film adaptation of the show, The Simpsons Movie.
-In total, Brooks has received 53 Emmy nominations, winning 21 of them.
+In total, Brooks has received 62 Emmy nominations, winning 22 of them.

 Early life

 James Lawrence Brooks was born on May 9, 1940, in the Brooklyn borough of New York City, and raised in North Bergen, New Jersey.
 His parents, Dorothy Helen (née Sheinheit) and Edward M. Brooks, were both salespeople (his mother sold children's clothes; his father furniture).
 The Brooks family was Jewish; Edward Brooks changed his surname from Bernstein and claimed to be Irish.
 Brooks's father abandoned his mother when he found out she was pregnant with him, and lost contact with his son when Brooks was twelve.
 During the pregnancy, Brooks' father sent his wife a postcard stating that "If it's a boy, name him Jim."
 His mother died when he was 22.
-He has described his early life as "tough" with a "broken home, [and him being] poor and sort of lonely, that sort of stuff", later adding: "My father was sort of in-and-out and my mother worked long hours, so there was no choice but for me to be alone in the apartment a lot."
+He has described his early life as "tough" with a "broken home, [and him being] poor and sort of lonely, that sort of stuff," later adding: "My father was sort of in-and-out and my mother worked long hours, so there was no choice but for me to be alone in the apartment a lot."
 He has an older sister, Diane, who helped look after him as a child and to whom he dedicated As Good as It Gets.

-Brooks spent much of his childhood "surviving" and reading numerous comedic and scripted works, as well as writing; he sent comedic short stories out to publishers, and occasionally got positive responses, although none were published, and he did not believe he could make a career as a writer.
+Brooks spent much of his childhood "surviving" and reading numerous comedic and scripted works, as well as writing.
+He sent comedic short stories out to publishers, and occasionally got positive responses, although none were published, and he did not believe he could make a career as a writer.
 Brooks attended Weehawken High School, but was not a high achiever.
 He was on his high school newspaper team and frequently secured interviews with celebrities, including Louis Armstrong.
-He lists some of his influences as Sid Caesar, Jack Benny, Lenny Bruce, Mike Nichols and Elaine May, as well as writers Paddy Chayefsky and F. Scott Fitzgerald.
+He lists some of his influences as Sid Caesar, Jack Benny, Lenny Bruce, Mike Nichols and Elaine May, as well as writers Mark Twain, Paddy Chayefsky and F. Scott Fitzgerald.